strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    2. If Strimzi is **not** managing the CA, it checks that the Kubernetes Secrets for the CA certificate and private key are present in the cluster.
 2. Reconciles the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret used by the cluster operator's Admin client when connecting to Kafka and ZooKeeper.
    1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-key-generation annotation, meaning the Cluster CA certificate that is being used to sign the certificate that will be put into the Kubernetes Secret is already trusted by all components.
-3. Maybe triggering a rolling update of the ZooKeeper and Kafka nodes to trust a new Cluster CA certificate.
+3. Maybe triggering a rolling update of the ZooKeeper and Kafka nodes, and the EntityOperator, Kafka Exporter and Cruise Control pods, (if they exist) to trust a new Cluster CA certificate.
 This only happens if either:
    1. The Cluster CA key got replaced during the current reconciliation, or
    2. One or more Kubernetes Pods have the wrong strimzi.io/cluster-ca-key-generation annotation, meaning they do not trust the latest Cluster CA certificate.
       This is only expected to occur if the operator previously updated the Cluster CA key and a rolling update was started during a previous reconciliation, but it was not completed.